Blendify/blender-manual/blender_docs/manual/scene_layout/object/editing/transform/control/proportional_edit.rst

    :class: refbox

    :Mode:      Edit Mode
-   :Menu:      :menuselection:`Mesh --> Proportional Editing` and via the |prop-edit-edit-mode-icon| highlighted icon
+   :Menu:      :menuselection:`Mesh --> Proportional Editing` and via the |prop-edit-icon| highlighted icon
    :Hotkey:    :kbd:`O`, :kbd:`Alt-O`, :kbd:`Shift-O`

 When working with dense geometry, it can become difficult to make subtle adjustments to